Vintage St. Pete: The Manhattan Casino

 Many of the greatest names in music – Black or otherwise – “just blew their horns” at the Manhattan: Ella Fitzgerald, Count Basie, James Brown, B.B.
 King, Ray Charles, Etta James, Otis Redding, Dinah Washington, Sam Cooke, Little Richard, Bo Diddley, the Coasters, Jimmy Reed, Sister Rosetta Tharpe … it is a more-than-impressive list (see below).

 For years I played night clubs, working the Chitlin’ Circuit.
 These clubs were very small, very tight, very crowded and very loud.
 Everything was loud but the entertainment.
 The only way to establish communication was by telling a story that would lead into the song, that would catch people’s attention.

 Lou Rawls/Los Angeles Times, Jan.
 8, 1967

-Built in 1926 by pioneering St. Pete developer Elder Jordan, the Manhattan was conceived as a community center for the historically Black neighborhood known as The Deuces, where 22nd Street South meets 22nd Avenue South.
+Built in 1926 by pioneering St. Pete developer Elder Jordan, the Manhattan was conceived as a community center for the historically Black neighborhood known as The Deuces, near where 22nd Street South meets 5th Avenue South.